How can assessments help boost remote employee engagement?

 What Are Some Other Remote Employee Engagement Strategies?

-Make sure to be clear about expectations for everyone, as well.
+Make sure to be clear about expectations for everyone.
 Something that can be challenging for employees working from home is both disconnection and overwork.
 Remote employees are 13% more productive than their in-person counterparts, according to a Stanford study.